Tito-74/Gallery/readme.md

  * HTML

 ## Further help
-For any challenge using the it please don't hesitate to contact me through Email: kipkirui133@gmail.com or call me through 0714969204
+For any challenge using the App please don't hesitate to contact me through Email: kipkirui133@gmail.com or call me through 0714969204